 - INT D 690 – Topics in Knowledge Utilization

-Typically, students take a total of 7-10 courses which could include nursing history, research methods, statistics and philosophy of science as well as courses in the student’s substantive area.
+Typically, students take a total of 7-10 doctoral level courses which could include nursing history, research methods, statistics and philosophy of science as well as courses in the student’s substantive area.
 The number and type of courses will vary according to the student’s academic background, experience and career goals.
-Courses are offered face to face.
+The majority of courses are offered face to face and a few are offered via eLearning.
 Doctoral level courses are numbered 600 (see Graduate Course listings in the University calendar for descriptions).

 There are three exams during the PhD program.